apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**4 killed in crash into Long Island nail salon include off-duty NYPD officer**
+**Voters turn out in record numbers in France's high-stakes snap election**

-You can read more about it [here](https://www.nbcnews.com/news/us-news/-duty-nypd-officer-4-dead-suv-crashes-long-island-nail-salon-rcna159603).
+You can read more about it [here](https://www.ft.com/content/645a559e-17ce-435d-920a-905b2c709fe8).

 ## Requirements
 - Python 3.8